-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after long-term treatment.
-Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).
+Check with your doctor immediately if blurred vision, difficulty with reading, or any other change in vision occurs during or after treatment.
+Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).

 If your symptoms do not improve within a few days (or a few weeks or months for arthritis), or if they become worse, check with your doctor.

-Malaria is spread by mosquitoes.
-If you are living in, or will be traveling to, an area where there is a chance of getting malaria, the following mosquito-control measures will help to prevent infection:
+Malaria is spread by the bites of certain kinds of infected female mosquitoes.
+If you are living in or will be traveling to an area where there is a chance of getting malaria, the following mosquito-control measures will help to prevent infection:

 Wear long-sleeved shirts or blouses and long trousers to protect your arms and legs, especially from dusk through dawn when mosquitoes are out.